dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 ### Passing parameters

-Parameters are based to the verb method invocation using [C#'s named parameter syntax](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#named-arguments).
+Parameters are based to the verb's invocation using [C#'s named parameter syntax](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#named-arguments).

-Any type of object can be passed as a parameter value which are serialized via the value object's [ToString](https://docs.microsoft.com/en-us/dotnet/api/system.object.tostring?view=netframework-4.7) method.
+Any type of object can be passed as a parameter value and will be serialized via the value object's [ToString](https://docs.microsoft.com/en-us/dotnet/api/system.object.tostring?view=netframework-4.7) method.
 Both parameter names and values are [Url encoded](https://docs.microsoft.com/en-us/dotnet/api/system.net.webutility.urlencode?view=netframework-4.7)